DrPhilippBillion/Checks-in-ONE-Record/Checks in ONE Record.md

 The ***checkTemplate*** contains the link to a check template LO.
 Example: "1r.lufthansa-cargo.com/templates/current/DG-acceptance-check"

-### Data field: totalResult
+### Data field: checkTotalResult

-The ***totalResult*** contains the link to a total result LO.
+The ***checkTotalResult*** contains the link to a total result LO.
 Example: "1r.aviation-services.com/DG-acceptance-checks/FRA/020-55522664/result"

-### Data field: type
+### Data field: CheckType

-The ***type*** is a string and contains a description of the check type.
+The ***checkType*** is a string and contains a description of the check type.
 Example: "DG acceptance check"

 ### Data field: checker

 The ***checker*** is of type person and links the person performing the complete check.
 Example: "1r.aviation-services.com/staff/MikeTyson".

-### Data field: date
+### Data field: checkDate

-The ***date*** is the date/timestamp, when the check was finalized.
+The ***checkDate*** is the date/timestamp, when the check was finalized.
 Example: "_?std. timestamp_".

-### Data field: location
+### Data field: checkLocation

-The ***location*** is a link into a location object and indicates the execution location of the complete check.
+The ***checkLocation*** is a link into a location object and indicates the execution location of the complete check.
 Example: "1r.aviation-services.com/warehouses/FRA".

-### Data field: externalReference
+### Data field: checkExternalReference

-The ***externalReference*** is a link into an externalRerefence that has a relation with the complete check.
+The ***checkExternalReference*** is a link into an externalRerefence that has a relation with the complete check.
 This could e.g. be a photo taken during check.
 Example: "1r.aviation-services.com/photos/08651465".
 This should not contain e.g. a pdf copy of the completed check sheet, as this is to be provided in the totalResults LO.

-## totalResults LO
+## checkTotalResult LO

-The totalResults LO should be provided by the party executing and accounting for the check result.
+The checkTotalResult LO should be provided by the party executing and accounting for the check result.

 ### Data field: checkURI

 This data field contains the backlink to the check LO.

-### Data field: passed
+### Data field: resultPassed

-***passed*** is a string text field with possible options "yes", "no" and "N/A".
+***resultPassed*** is a string text field with possible options "yes", "no" and "N/A".
 Example: "yes".

-### Data field: value
+### Data field: resultValue

 If the total result of a check provides a value, if can be shared in this data field of type value with the two components ***value*** and ***unit***.
 If e.g. the check is a temperature as manually read from a device, it would be "5° Celsius".
 But even in this case, a prefered solution would be to use a template with only one question on the current temperature and one answer with the actual temperature.

-### Data field: remarks
+### Data field: resultRemarks

-***remarks*** is a string text field that can contain any free text remarks on the total result.
+***resultRemarks*** is a string text field that can contain any free text remarks on the total result.
 Example: "Delayed check due to delayed arrival of aircraft".

-### Data field: certifiedBy
+### Data field: resultCertifiedBy

-Only if the checker does not sign responsible for the text result, the ***certifiedBy*** must link a person in charge of the check result, if required at all.
+Only if the checker does not sign responsible for the text result, the ***resultCertifiedBy*** must link a person in charge of the check result, if required at all.
 Example: "1r.aviation-services.com/staff/JimMiller".

-### Data field: externalReference
+### Data field: resultExternalReference

-The ***externalReference*** is a link into an externalRerefence that has a relation with the check result.
+The ***resultExternalReference*** is a link into an externalRerefence that has a relation with the check result.
 This could e.g. be a generated PDF with a scanned signature of the paper check sheet version.
 Example: "1r.aviation-services.com/DG-acceptance-checks/FRA/020-55522664/result/PDF"

 ## checkTemplate LO